para-droid-ai/scratchpad/README.md

 ## License

-Scratchpad is licensed under the MIT License - see the [LICENSE](license.txt) file for details.
+Scratchpad is licensed under the MIT License - see the [license.txt](license.txt) file for details.

 **Free for any purpose with attribution.** Fork, modify, commercialize, and distribute while maintaining the open-source spirit that drives innovation in AI reasoning frameworks.